cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 ## Session 10 - Refining Your Pilot for MHEWS Under El Niño

 **Date:** September 16, 2026
 **Time:** 13:45 – 15:15
+**Presenters:** Ms. Emily DuBois, Dr. Caroline Staub

 This interactive session gives participants dedicated time to **continue developing and refining their country-specific pilot use cases**, building on the technical training and discussions from the workshop.
-Participants will focus on a **priority dataset** and design a simple data workflow showing how their existing systems and **HydroServer and/or WIS2Box** could work together as part of the pilot.
+Participants will focus on a **priority dataset** and design a simple data workflow showing how their existing systems and **HydroServer and/or wis2box** could work together as part of the pilot.

 Participants will then consider the needs of a **priority user** and assess whether the proposed pilot can provide the information they need in time to support decision-making.
 Finally, they will **stress-test the pilot using a high-impact rainfall event during an El Niño year**, identify potential weaknesses in the workflow, and revise the pilot based on what they have learned during the workshop.

 The presentation below provides instructions for the interactive exercise.
+A [worksheet](https://github.com/cgs-earth/hydromet-mhews-workshop-addis-2026/blob/main/materials/Session_10_Refining_Your_Pilot_Worksheet.docx) is available to guide the discussion and capture the main points. **A printed copy of the worksheet will also be provided during the session.** Participants will use the worksheet to refine their pilot around **one priority dataset, one priority user, and one high-impact rainfall scenario**.

 ### Presentation